kieranatkins/silique-detector/README.md

   - sknw
   - networkx

+# QTL analysis
+The directory ``qtl_analysis`` contains the data and code used to perform the QTL analysis outlined in the paper, as well as generating figures.

 # License
-This project is released under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) license
+This project is released under the [GNU GPL v3](https://choosealicense.com/licenses/gpl-3.0/) license